Marimuthukalivelraja/Marimuthukalivelraja/ReadMe.md

 # 💫 About Me:
-- 🔭 I’m currently pursing Electronic and Communication Engineering<br>
+- 🔭 I’m currently pursuing Electronic and Communication Engineering<br>
-- 🌱 I’m currently learning Networking,Cloud and Automation concepts<br>
+- 🌱 I’m currently learning Networking, Cloud, and Automation concepts<br>
 - 👯 I’m looking to collaborate on doing projects by using AWS services and Automation tools<br>
 - 🤔 I’m looking for guidance to help my career